 However, if you test positive for COVID-19, you should take the same steps no matter which variant you may have:

 - Stay home and isolate for at least five days, or until your fever or other symptoms go away, whichever comes later.

 - Wear a mask if you’re around other people for ten days if you can’t isolate, or five days after you’re done isolating.

 - Tell anyone you were recently in contact with that you tested positive.

 - Call your doctor if you start to feel very sick.

 How can I get treatment for COVID-19?

-Depending on your age, risk factors for developing severe COVID-19, and other criteria, you may be able to get antiviral or monoclonal antibody treatment.
+Depending on your age, risk factors for developing severe COVID-19, and other criteria, you may be able to get treatment.
 These treatments can significantly reduce your chance of getting very sick or having to be hospitalized from COVID-19.

 They work best when you take them 1-7 days after your first symptoms, so it’s important to call your provider as soon as you have a positive at-home (antigen) test result.